PoCInnovation/Workshops/software/23.Starton/backend/README.md

-# Introduction

-*Rob the robot* 🤖: Bip boop bip boop boop, mayday ! mayday !
-Wake up, engineer of the Black Raven starship !
-We just hit an asteroid, the kernel of the backend and frontend system is totally damaged !
-We need it to navigate and communicate with Nfts in the entire galaxy.
-We need you to fix that !

 # Part 1 : repair the backend

 ## Step 0 : Damage Recognition

+*Rob the robot* 🤖: Bip boop bip boop boop...
 Humm...
 I see you’ve lost your memory.
 I will help you to fix the system.

-First of all, we will begin with the backend.
+Before starting, we need to config our engineer tools, go to the config.md file and folow steps to setup your engineer system.

+I will slee... huum...
+I mean meditate while you do this.

-Let's check the extend of the dammage !
+Zzzzzzz... (sighing) Ooh you finshed.
+It's time to work, let's check the extend of the damage !

 ### 1 - The backend's root